Gromov--Witten theory beyond maximal contacts: Introduction

-\begin{remark} The state space for the last $n$ relative markings are naturally $H^*(D)$ on both sides of (\ref{iden-main}).
+\begin{remark} The state space for the last $n$ markings are naturally $H^*(D)$ on both sides of (\ref{iden-main}).
 For the relative marking $p_0$ on the LHS, the insertion is from the ambient space $\iota^*H^*(X)\subset H^*(D)$.
-For the marking $p_0$ the RHS, an element of $H^*(X)$ is viewed as an element of $H^*(P)$ via the pullback by $\pi:P\rightarrow X$. \end{remark}
+The marking $p_0$ on the RHS is an interior marking with insertion coming from $H^*(X)$ where an element of $H^*(X)$ is viewed as an element of $H^*(P)$ via the pullback by $\pi:P\rightarrow X$. \end{remark}

-\begin{remark} It can be seen from the proof in Section \ref{sec:proof} that we can also allow several interior markings on the LHS.
-Then the RHS will also have several interior markings such that insertions are from $H^*(X)$. \end{remark}
+\begin{remark} In \cite{BNR22} and \cite{BNR24}, Battistella--Nabijou--Ranganathan also considered the so-called naive invariants of an snc pair.
+In genus zero, these naive invariants are the same as the orbifold invariants by \cite{BNR22}.
+So, we can replace orbifold invariants by naive invariants in Theorem \ref{thm-main-1}. \end{remark}

 \begin{remark} We consider Theorem \ref{thm-main-1} as a generalization of the local-relative correspondence beyond the maximal contacts.
 For maximal contact invariants, we do not need the fiber class to fix any contact orders because the maximal contact $D\cdot\beta$ is already fixed when $\beta$ is fixed.